mononobi/mail-out/README.md

   The provided sender name would be replaced in email subject and message if there is a `{sender_name}` placeholder.

-  Note that if you don't want to provide `sender_name` in this file, you shouldn't also add `{sender_name}` placeholder in `mail.txt` file, otherwise an error would be raised.
+  Note that if you don't want to provide `sender_name` in this file, you shouldn't add `{sender_name}` placeholder in `mail.txt` file, otherwise an error would be raised.
 - **files/targets.txt**: Contains the email address and name of each target to send email to it. the provided target name would be replaced in email subject and message if there is a `{target_name}` placeholder.